-Agency or Administrator Department Description Applicable Project Components Phone Number Federal Agency Cor ntact Numbers Department of Fisheries and Oceans (DFO) General Any activity that may result in the harmful alteration, disruption or destruction (HADD) of fish habitat or the deposit of any deleterious substance in fish habitat must contact the DFO.
-Contaminated Soils Management; Erosion and Sediment Control; Fuels and Lubricants Management; Groundwater Management; Project-Related Waste Management; Stormwater/Surface Water Management; Vegetation Management; Wildlife Management 613-993-0999 Canada (EC) Regional Office the environment.
-Should an uncontrolled, unplanned or accidental release of a substant Governs pollution prevention and the protection of the environment.
+Agency or Administrator Department Description Applicable Project Components Phone Number Federal Agency Contact Numbers Department of Fisheries and Oceans (DFO) General Any activity that may result in the harmful alteration, disruption or destruction (HADD) of fish habitat or the deposit of any deleterious substance in fish habitat must contact the DFO.
+Contaminated Soils Management; Erosion and Sediment Control; Fuels and Lubricants Management; Groundwater Management; Project-Related Waste Management; Stormwater/Surface Water Management; Vegetation Management; Wildlife Management 613-993-0999 Environment Canada (EC) Ontario Regional Office Governs pollution prevention and the protection of the environment.
 Should an uncontrolled, unplanned or accidental release of a substance into the environment occur, EC must be contacted.
-Air Quality and Dust Management; Contaminated Soils Management; Erosion and Sediment Control; Fuels and Lubricants Management; Groundwater Management; Project-Related Waste Management; Spill Prevention and Contingency Plan; Emergency Response Plan 416-739-4826 Alternate: 1 800 668-6767 Canadian Wildlife Service Any activity that could lead to impacts on the protection and management of migratory birds, nationally significant habitat and endangered species.
-Wildlife Management 819-997-2800 Alternate: 1 800 668-6767 - Provincial Agency Co ontact Numbers Ontario Ministry of the Environment (MOE) Spill Action Centre (SAC) All spills or other emergencies must be reported to the SAC as soon as possible.
+Air Quality and Dust Management; Contaminated Soils Management; Erosion and Sediment Control; Fuels and Lubricants Management; Groundwater Management; Project-Related Waste Management; Spill Prevention and Contingency Plan; Emergency Response Plan 416-739-4734 Alternate: 1 800 66 Canadian Wildlife Service Any activity that could lead to impacts on the protection and management of migratory birds, nationally significant habitat and endangered species.
+Wildlife Management 867-393-6700 Provincial Agency Co ontact Numbers Ontario Ministry of the Environment (MOE) Spill Action Centre (SAC) All spills or other emergencies must be reported to the SAC as soon as possible.
 This is a 24/7 service.
 Fuels and Lubricants Management 1-800-268-6060 Alternate: 416-325-3000 Toronto Regional Office Duty Officer - Projects that may require approval and licenses for discharge of contaminants to the air, surface and ground water; management of wastes; and the use of pesticides must contact this department of the All applicable EPPs that may require an MOE approval or license for project related activities.
 (416) 314-6378

-Agency or Administrator Department Description Applicable Project Components Phone Number Operations MOE to ensure compliance with environmental laws.
+Agency or Administrator Department Description Applicable Project Components Phone Number Operations Division MOE to ensure compliance with environmental laws.
 Toronto Regional Office Duty Officer - Investigations and Enforcement Branch Activities that may violate the Environmental Protection Act, Ontario Water Resources Act, Environmental Assessment Act, and/or Pesticides Act must contact this department of the MOE.
 Air Quality and Dust Management; Contaminated Soils Management; Erosion and Sediment Control; Fuels and Lubricants Management; Groundwater Management; Project-Related Waste Management; Spill Prevention and Contingency Plan; Emergency Response Plan (416) 326-6700 Ontario Ministry of Natural Resources (MNR) Greater Toronto Area Regional Office Provides for the protection of fish and wildlife.
 Any activity that may impact wildlife including their habitat or works in the vicinity of water must contact MNR for consultation on applicable permits/licenses that may be required.
 Wildlife Management (905) 713-7400 Alternate: 1- 800-667-1940 Ontario Technical Standard and Safety Authority (TSSA) General TSSA must be contacted should a fuels related incident such as carbon monoxide poisoning, pipeline strikes, explosions, spills, leaks, fires, and/or the discovery of petroleum product occur.
 Fuels and Lubricant Management; Spill Prevention and Contingency Plan; Emergency Response Plan 416-734-3300 Alternate: 1-877- 682-TSSA (8772) Ontario Provincial Police (OPP) General OPP must be informed for activities that require the movement of oversized vehicles on provincial highways and may result in the requirement for a permit.
-Traffic Management (Highways) 1-888-310-1122 Municipal Contact Numbers City of Toronto Heritage Preservation Consultation with Heritage Preservation Services is required prior to activities that involve work on or near a structure on the Inventory of Heritage Archaeological and Heritage Resources Management 416-338-1076 Alternate: 416- 338-1079 or 416-338-1096 for specific inquiries related to
+Traffic Management (Highways) 1-888-310-1122 Municipal Conta ct Numbers City of Toronto Heritage Preservation Consultation with Heritage Preservation Services is required prior to activities that involve work on or near a structure on the Inventory of Heritage Archaeological and Heritage Resources Management 416-338-1076 Alternate: 416- 392-1975 or 416-338-1096 for specific inquiries related to